 Praise your child for successful quiet nights.
 Consider marking successful nights on a star chart and providing rewards at the end of the week.

 Consider medical problems

 Allergy, asthma or conditions that cause pain can disrupt sleep.
 If your child snores loudly and/or has pauses in their breathing while they sleep, talk to your pediatrician.

 While stimulant medication can make it harder for kids to sleep, some kids with ADHD may actually be helped by a small dose of stimulant medication at bedtime.
 This dose might help them to get more organized for sleep.

 Medications for sleep need to be used very carefully in young children.
 Many sleep aids can cause complications or make sleep worse.
 Try medications to help your child sleep only under the close care of your child’s doctor.

 Some children may ultimately need other bedtime medications — at least for a little while — to help improve sleep.
 Talk with your doctor before starting any over-the-counter or prescription medications.

 Tips for kids and teens with ADHD

 Coping with ADHD can feel challenging sometimes.
-When you have ADHD, it is important to surround yourself with people who can give you a little extra help when needed, such as your parents, counselor, teacher, coach, therapist, and doctor.
+When you have ADHD, it is important to surround yourself with people who can give you a little extra help when needed, such as your parents and a counselor, teacher, coach, therapist or doctor.
 It can also help to keep some tips and tricks in mind:

 Work on controlling your emotions